Sl0vi/wine-dxvk-guides/codwaw/README.md

 - xaudio2_0 (native, builtin)

+Next you will need to install the native version of DirectX that the game requires.

+Navigate to where you copied the installation files.
+There should be a folder called DirectX.
+Copy the folder to drive_c in your wine prefix. **This is important, DirectX will not install correctly if not run from inside drive_c**

+Open the DirectX folder in drive_c and run DXSETUP.exe with wine.

+Follow the instructions in the installer and install DirectX.

+Once DirectX is installed your Wine prefix should have the native xaudio2_0 DLL installed that is needed for sound to work properly ingame.

 ### Final fixes ###

 The game also seems to run the most stable with compatibility mode set to